shellyannissa/Chat-App/README.md

 ## Technologies Used

-This application was build with the aid of the following technologies and frameworks
+This application was built with the aid of the following technologies and frameworks
 - nodejs
 - expressjs
 - react